microsoft/rushstack/common/reviews/api/rush-lib.api.md

     globalPeerDependencyRules?: IPnpmPeerDependencyRules;
     pnpmStore?: PnpmStoreOptions;
     preventManualShrinkwrapChanges?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "PnpmResolutionModeOptions" needs to be exported by the entry point index.d.ts
     // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "ResolutionMode"
     //
     // (undocumented)